A once-in-a-lifetime project

 Response: An alternative design for the chimney and hearth area will complement open space and reduce what was perceived as an “overwhelming” aspect of the design.

 There was support for protecting Shelly Beach as natural environment.

 Response: Shelly Beach remains as it is.
-The Great Ocean Road Coast Committee has met with the Eastern Maar will undertake a voluntary Cultural Heritage Survey on the midden area next to Point Grey.
+The Great Ocean Road Coast Committee has met with the Eastern Maar and will undertake a voluntary Cultural Heritage Survey on the midden area next to Point Grey.

 The winning design

 The winning design was by Searle x Waldron Architecture and Edwards Moore Projects (see Media Release MR Point Grey Design Competition Winner).
-There will be ongoing community consultation with the Lorne community around the detail of the site plan.

 Q: How are you retaining the historic importance of the site?